 British Disabled Angling Association

 The British Disabled Angling Association (BDAA) offers fishing opportunities for disabled children, young people and adults across the Midlands.
-Using a donation of £3320 from the Axis Foundation, they will be able to develop their BDAA Junior Schools Fishing Project.
-It is the first scheme of its kind in the UK and introduces children to fishing as an alternative outdoor activity.
+The donation of £3320 from the Axis Foundation will help them develop their BDAA Junior Schools Fishing Project.
+This is the first scheme of its kind in the UK and introduces children to fishing as an alternative outdoor activity.

 Generosity from the Axis Foundation has made this ambition a reality – Terry Moseley, Founder

 Fishing is a fantastic way to experience the outdoors because it is a quiet, calming sport.
-It also benefits disabled children because of group participation, helping with engagement.
-Teaching children how to fish creates empowerment and provides a new hobby to enjoy with friends and family.
+It also benefits disabled children because group participation helps them with engagement.
+Learning how to fish empowers children and provides them with a new hobby to enjoy with friends and family.

 The project will benefit children with physical, learning, and sensory disabilities and terminal illness.
 By working with SEN Schools, the BDAA hopes fishing clubs can become part of academic structures in the future.
 To find out more, visit https://bdaa.co.uk/.